7w1/novelui/README.md

 # NovelUI
 > **Note**
 > This is currently being remade for better ui and usability.
 The current version is still fully functional and will continue to recieve hotfixes for any bugs until I finish the new version.
+Inpainting will only be added to the new version.
 >
 > Finished: Image gen, save and load, node ui redesign.
 >